bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 ![Global tiger](global.yaml)

-## Resources from related page bundles
+## Fallback: resources from related page bundles

 There is also the option to reuse local page resources from related pages as a fallback.

 If a resource can’t be found elsewhere this theme is also looking for resources in related taxonomy and parent pages.
 This also allows to use of already registered resources in simple pages, which aren’t bundles themselves.

-### Lookup Order

-This fallback search happens in the following order:
+The fallback search happens in the following **lookup order**:

 1. Tags of the page
 2. Categories of the page